Table of Contents

 Cloudflare Block Specific Countries

 There isn’t a specific feature of Cloudflare that tackles card testing directly.
-There are however some important settings you should consider enabling or configuring.
+There are, however, some necessary settings you should consider enabling or configuring.
 One of them is Bot fight mode which can help if your site is being card tested by bots versus humans.

 When you enable Bot Fight Mode, it will sometimes block external services that are trying to pull data or trigger an event.
 Two popular examples would be a third-party service like Zapier or a manual WP-Cron that uses curl and the wp-cron.php URL ( See: Replacing WordPress WP Cron with Manual Cron (URL and PHP Method))

-I had two clients that had Bot Fight Mode turned on, and the following happened.
+Two clients had Bot Fight Mode turned on, and the following happened.

 Cloudflare Bot Fight Mode Issue #1 – Zapier